 Recognize the Signs of Ovulation With At-Home Predictor Kits

-September 29, 2024 By: Women's Health Team
+January 13, 2026 By: Women's Health Team

 woman checking a pregnancy test

-Content medically reviewed by Caitlin Pandolfo, MD
+Content medically reviewed by Danielle Krueger, MD

 If you’re thinking about getting pregnant, tracking your menstrual cycle is important.
 Knowing your fertility window can help ensure you’re trying to conceive at the right time of the month.
 Over-the-counter ovulation tests are a common way to help track when you are likely to be most fertile, but they may not work as well for some women.
 Essentia Health has the information you need for tracking ovulation as part of your conception journey.